torvitas/vim-slumlord/README.md

 Edit a `.uml` file and enter some plantuml code.
 When you save it, a preview will be forcefully inserted/updated at the top of your file!

-Note: I have only used this for sequence diagrams - the ASCII output of plantuml seems to be less than stellar for other diagram types.
+Note: I have disabled everything but sequence diagrams.